Jescortam/Dynamic-Array/README.md

 # Dynamic-Array
 My C++ implementation of a dynamic array.
-It was made with VS, based of the William Fiset's tutorial: "[Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer](https://www.youtube.com/watch?v=RBSGKlAvoiM)" on YouTube.
+It was made with VS, based from the William Fiset's tutorial: "[Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer](https://www.youtube.com/watch?v=RBSGKlAvoiM)" on YouTube.

 ## Operations
 1. Add an element.